 - Low self-esteem

 As a way to cope, self-medicating becomes an escape.
 A shot of ‘liquid courage’ or an after-work glass of wine can too easily become a habit.
 This kind of behaviour can lead to addiction as a means of numbing psychological pain.
-Substance abuse can provide a temporary release from negative all-prevailing emotions.
+Substance use can provide a temporary release from negative all-prevailing emotions but the process is self-limiting and can only last for a short time before it starts to cause real damage.

 If dependency on a substance becomes the driving force behind a person’s motivation, action must be taken.
 But psychiatric and psychological treatment for depression is even more important to ensure long-term recovery.
 If you are suffering from Depression or someone that you know is, don’t hesitate to contact us and speak to one of our experienced counsellors.